Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Results and analysis

+Although some studies have proposed PPL as an indicator of surprise, diversity, or creativity~\citep{basu2021mirostat}, it was originally developed as a fluency metric and is heavily shaped by trade-offs between model confidence and output smoothness~\citep{guo2024curiousdeclinelinguisticdiversity}.
+Our findings show the score distributions for creative and uncreative texts overlap substantially across all domains, offering little discriminative signal.
+We therefore suggest PPL remains useful for monitoring fluency or guiding fine-tuning~\citep{guo2024curiousdeclinelinguisticdiversity, wu2025mitigating}, but should not be treated as a reliable metric of creativity.

-\textbf{Syntactic templates.} In \textsc{problem-solving} and \textsc{Research ideation}, unconventional solutions and accepted papers tend to exhibit higher CR-POS scores and elevated template rates, including templates per token (TPT).
-In~\mysec{template_analysis}, we conduct a qualitative analysis of the templates used in \textsc{creative writing}, revealing that LLM-generated narratives often rely on repetitive and formulaic syntactic structures to introduce plot developments, in contrast to the more diverse constructions found in human-written content.
-While syntactic templates are designed to evaluate linguistic creativity beyond token-level lexical variation, our results indicate that this metric remains insufficient for capturing conceptual creativity—particularly in domains where novel ideas are often expressed using formulaic language.
+\textbf{Syntactic templates.} In \textsc{Problem-solving} and \textsc{Research ideation}, unconventional solutions and accepted papers tend to exhibit higher CR-POS scores and elevated template rates, including templates per token (TPT).
+In~\mysec{template_analysis}, we conduct a qualitative analysis of the templates used in \textsc{Creative writing}, revealing LLM-generated narratives often rely on repetitive and formulaic syntactic structures to introduce plot developments, in contrast to the more diverse constructions found in human-written content.
+While syntactic templates are designed to evaluate linguistic creativity beyond token-level lexical variation, our results indicate this metric remains insufficient for capturing conceptual creativity—particularly in domains where novel ideas are often expressed using formulaic language.
+However, template-based analysis can still be useful for characterizing stylistic creativity and for identifying recurring structural patterns in text.
+Future adaptations could improve the value of syntactic templates by balancing the number of top templates selected with computational efficiency or combining template analysis with semantic measures of idea-level novelty.

-\textbf{LLM-as-a-Judge.} Based on our carefully designed evaluation prompts in~\mysec{sec:llm_eval_prompts}, LLMs demonstrate moderate performance.
-We tested multiple LLMs and reported the results from the best-performing model, claude 3.7 sonnet.
+\textbf{LLM-as-a-Judge.} We conduct extensive ablations across four dimensions (prompt sensitivity, model bias, model consistency, and potential data contamination) in~\mysec{sec:llm_ablation} and report the best-performing results to evaluate the strongest configuration for LLM-as-a-Judge.
+Based on our carefully designed evaluation prompts in~\mysec{sec:llm_eval_prompts}, LLMs demonstrate moderate performance.
+We tested multiple LLMs and reported the results from the best-performing model, Claude 3.7 Sonnet using default hyperparameters.
 However, a closer inspection reveals limitations in LLM-based evaluations, including the tendency toward one-sided predictions, the weak correlation with human perceptions, and instability under minor prompt variations.
 We report the details in~\mysec{sec:llm_eval_limit}.